-6. Nasty Gal – Spin the Bottle Discount
+6. Nasty Gal – spin the bottle discount

 Nasty Gal is a women’s clothing company that knows how to turn heads.
-With that in mind, it should come as no surprise that Nasty Gal’s email marketing department knows how to get people to open their messages
+With that in mind, it should come as no surprise that Nasty Gal’s email marketing department knows how to get people to open their emails.

 After opening the email, a spinning pink bottle (pictured above) greeted you.
 By clicking or tapping on the bottle, it would spin to reveal whether you received a discount or mystery prize.

 Think of something your business can do with this same approach.
 Of course, you’re probably not wanting to tell email recipients to spin the bottle, but you get the idea.